masterPiece93/poc-server-sent-events/README.md

 `python3 gunicorn wsgi -b 0:8000 -w 10 -k gevent`

 ###### run global processes :

+1. Global Process 1 : This process starts generating integer numbers and prints them on the terminal

   open a new terminal in pop-server-sent-event folder
   > `python3 global_process_1.py`

-This process starts generating integer numbers and prints them on the terminal
+2. Global Process 2 : This process starts generating floating point numbers and prints them on the terminal

   open a new terminal in pop-server-sent-event folder
   > `python3 global_process_2.py`

-This process starts generating floating point numbers and prints them on the terminal